 Discussion

-In recent years, there has been a considerable increase in research about fractures of the proximal humerus, particularly their surgical management.4 This has included the optimisation of internal fixation and hemiarthroplasty to achieve stable fixation in osteoporotic bone.6,9 However, this has yielded studies demonstrating only modest reductions in complication rates when augmentation (cementation or allograft) of locking plate fixation is undertaken or conversion to reverse total shoulder arthroplasty, respectively as well as their own unique complications and higher costs6,9,22 There has, however, been limited focus on whether timing of surgery influences functional outcome, despite heterogeneity in practice internationally.15,23–25 This post hoc analysis provides evidence that there does not appear to be an obvious difference in functional outcome (measured using the OSS) in relation to timing of surgery.
+In recent years, there has been a considerable increase in research about fractures of the proximal humerus, particularly their surgical management.4 This has included the optimisation of internal fixation and hemiarthroplasty to achieve stable fixation in osteoporotic bone.6,9 However, this has yielded studies demonstrating only modest reductions in complication rates when augmentation (cementation or allograft) of locking plate fixation is undertaken or conversion to reverse total shoulder arthroplasty, respectively as well as their own unique complications and higher costs.6,9,22 There has, however, been limited focus on whether timing of surgery influences functional outcome, despite heterogeneity in practice internationally.15,23–25 This post hoc analysis provides evidence that there does not appear to be an obvious difference in functional outcome (measured using the OSS) in relation to timing of surgery.
 This applies to international thresholds of 3 and 8 days post-injury throughout follow-up from 6 months to 5 years.
 Exploring the effect of important participant characteristics of age and fracture severity did not alter these findings.

 Proximal humeral fractures are a leading cause of lasting morbidity and it has been reported that patients do not regain function comparable to pre-injury.4,15 However, symptoms are thought to improve over time, irrespective of management modality.2,5,7,26–29 We have shown that on average most (76%) participants experienced a modest improvement in OSS at 5 years compared with 6 months.
-This, however, was less (3.3 OSS points) than the minimal threshold of approximately 5 OSS points (a standard effect size of 0.4) proposed to be clinically important.8,20 30 There was also considerable variation in the extent of improvement.
+This, however, was less (3.3 OSS points) than the minimal threshold of approximately 5 OSS points (a standard effect size of 0.4) proposed to be clinically important.8,20 Surgical fixation of midshaft fractures of the clavicle has also been found not to generate functional benefit at the shoulder joint compared to conservative management beyond 6 months post-surgery.30 There was also considerable variation in the extent of improvement in our cohort of participants.
 Given the paucity of research into long-term (beyond 24 months) functional outcomes, this evidence represents the longest known period of post-operative follow-up.
 2,24,28,31

 Treatment decisions are informed by factors including patient age, sex, fracture severity and comorbidities.
 Younger patients and more complex fracture patterns are more likely to be managed surgically and tend to undergo surgical management within a shorter time frame.2,3,32 In contrast, in PROFHER, older participants tended to be operated on earlier and neither age (<65 and ≥65 years old) nor fracture severity (1- and 2-part versus 3- and 4-part) were associated with the primary outcome.
 Injury of the dominant shoulder has also been considered to be important in predicting worse functional outcome post-surgery.9,16,24 Our findings support this in that the large majority of patients with worse 5 year functional outcome compared with at 6 months had fractured their dominant shoulder.